Orchid Wise

 Winter Gardenz

-Winter Gardens have a similar style of shade house as Sproutwell, but based in New Zealand.
+Based in New Zealand, Winter Gardens have a similar style of shade house as Sproutwell and certainly look impressive.

-Their shade house range is widely available in Australia and made of 1.5mm expanded aluminium mesh which is locked into the framing with a patented rubber-beading system.
+Their shade house range is widely available in Australia.
+It is made of 1.5mm expanded aluminium mesh which is locked into the framing with a patented rubber-beading system.
 With numerous size options, there would be one to suit almost everyone.

 Winter Gardenz also manufacture greenhouses, shelving, and other related products for your shade house.